-Book your venue, acts and make arrangements for security.
+- Book your venue and performers.
+Arrange any food and drink required and make arrangements for security.

-If you have video footage of past events featuring the same artist(s), upload it to YouTube to catch people curious about the featured artists.
-As a bonus, video content is extremely well optimised for search engines so will boost the chance of your content getting exposure online.
+- If you have video footage of past events featuring the same artist(s), upload it to YouTube to catch people curious about the featured artists.
+As a bonus, video content is extremely well-optimized for search engines, so it will boost the chance of your content getting exposure online.

 3 weeks before your event

-Submit your event to as many listings sites as possible.
+Submit your event to as many listing sites as possible.

-Tip: If you’re using evvnt to promote your event on multiple listings sites, we recommend scheduling it to go out no more than 3 months in advance.
-Since different websites have different editorial and content approval calendars your event information may not receive enough attention if promoted more than 3 months ahead of time.
-However, social media, email and mobile marketing campaigns can be scheduled as far in advance as you like.
+Tip: If you’re using Evvnt to promote your event on multiple listing sites, we recommend scheduling it to go out no more than three months in advance.
+Since different websites have different editorial and content approval calendars, your event information may not receive enough attention if promoted more than three months ahead of time.

 2 weeks before your event